Martingales for physicists: A treatise on stochastic thermodynamics and beyond: Jarzynski equality at stopping times

 \subsection{Overcoming classical limits by stopping at a clever moment: $\langle W_{\T}\rangle\leq \langle \Delta G^{\rm eq}(\lambda_\T)\rangle $}

 As discussed in Sec.~\ref{sec:overcoming}, it is possible to (apparently) overcome classical limits by stopping a process at a clever moment.
-This is of course only possible because we ignore the change in the state of the process, similar to the treatment of Maxwell's demon \cite{leff2002maxwell}.
 We consider now this question from the perspective of a nonstationary process, which is significantly more subtle than the stationary case.

 It is the remainder term $\pi_\T$ in the second law Eq.~(\ref{eq:WTStop}) that describes the possibility to increase on average the free energy of a system more than the work put into it.
 To achieve this, we need a large enough positive value of $\langle\pi_\T\rangle$ as the dissipated work is lower bounded by $-T\langle\pi_\T\rangle$, viz.,